thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-04-23-adrianne-wortzel-previews-sentient-thespian.markdown

 With the success and interest generated during our free [Depthkit](https://www.depthkit.tv/) workshop in conjunction with [Scatter](https://scatter.nyc/) in March, and our funded [Volumetric Filmmaking residency](https://thoughtworksarts.io/open-call/2019-volumetric-residency/) starting in June, we’ve initiated ongoing weekly support for learning and experimenting with Depthkit at the free [Hardware Hack Lab](https://hardwarehacklab.io/).
 Our aim is to make Depthkit technology and toolkits more accessible, and to help foster diverse collaborations for those who may not have the financial means to otherwise access these innovative and exciting technologies.

 {% include image file='hardware-hack-lab.jpg'
-   caption='A team from the Volumetric Filmmaking Workshop testing Depthkit at ThoughtWorks' %}
+   caption='A team from the Volumetric Filmmaking Workshop testing Depthkit at Thoughtworks' %}

 These weekly events have attracted hackers and filmmakers of all backgrounds who test ideas and partner on projects.

-Hardware Hack Lab is open to the public every Wednesday from 6:30pm - 9:30pm, located at ThoughtWorks Inc. 99 Madison Ave, 15th floor, New York, NY.
+Hardware Hack Lab is open to the public every Wednesday from 6:30pm - 9:30pm, located at Thoughtworks Inc. 99 Madison Ave, 15th floor, New York, NY.

-## News From Past ThoughtWorks Arts Residents
+## News From Past Thoughtworks Arts Residents

 **Moon Ribas** will be a juror for this year’s [Prix Ars Electronica](https://ars.electronica.art/aeblog/en/2019/03/06/prixjury2019/).